 TRILOGY OF POWER

-From political power to the power-of-being
+From political power

 The Trilogy of Power includes the solo-performances RIGHT ON!
 (2015), Lacuna (2017) and Diagonal Vertigo (2019) conceived by Daniela Marcozzi with the contribution of Peter Rose, Luigi de Cicco, Carlo Bortolini, Susanne Kasper, Silvia Prolunghi, Pierluigi Muscolino, Christina Kyriazidi and Antonio Villella, who supported the creative process since 2015.
 The performances have premièred in Berlin and are now touring internationally.